MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ![Bed Level](/assets/images/config/bedlevel.png){: .floater}

-There are many cases where it is useful to measure variances in bed height.
-Even if the bed on a 3D printer is perfectly flat and level, there may still be imperfections in the mechanics.
-For example, a machine may have a very flat bed, but a corner of the XY gantry is a half-mm high.
-The ends of the Z axis may not be perfectly level.
-The bed may move slightly in the Z plane as it moves in the X and/or Y plane.
-On a Delta there may be a lingering bowl-shape to its XY trajectory.

-Bed Compensation or "--- Bed Leveling" allows the machine —with a bed probe or user assistance— to take accurate measurements of the "bed height" at various points in the XY plane.
-With this data the machine can then adjust movement to align better to the tilt or "height" variances in the bed.
-(I'm scare-quoting "height" here because variances may come from other than the bed.)

-For more details on these features, see [`G29` for MBL](/docs/gcode/G029-mbl.html) and [`G29` for ABL](/docs/gcode/G029-abl.html).

-**We recommend** that you try and get your printer the best it can be before using bedlevel, after all bedlevel only compensates for "bad" hardware, it does not correct it.

-### Bed Leveling Style

 Bed Leveling is a standard feature on many 3D printers.
 It takes the guess-work out of getting a good first layer and good bed adhesion.

-All forms of bed leveling add `G29` Bed Probing, `M420` enable/disable, and can save their results to EEPROM with `M500`.
-Bravo!
+It is highly recommended to get your printer aligned and constrained as much as possible before using bed leveling, because it exists to compensate for imperfections in the hardware.

+For all the in-depth details please read the [Auto Bed Leveling](/docs/features/auto_bed_leveling.html) documentation and the `G29` G-codes documentation.

 With Bed Leveling enabled:

-- `G28` disables bed leveling, but leaves previous leveling data intact.
+- `G28` will disable bed leveling (but preserves your leveling data).
+You can enable `RESTORE_LEVELING_AFTER_G28` to keep leveling in its previous state.
-- `G29` automatically or manually probes the bed at various points, measures the bed height, calculates a correction grid or matrix, and turns on leveling compensation.
-Specific behavior depends on configuration and type of bed leveling.
+- `G29` will automatically probe the bed or guide you to do a paper-test at various points.
+After measurement it calculates a correction grid or matrix and enables leveling compensation.
+The specific behavior depends on configuration and type of bed leveling.
-- [`M500`](/docs/gcode/M500.html) saves the bed leveling data to EEPROM.
-Use [`M501`](/docs/gcode/M501.html) to load it, [`M502`](/docs/gcode/M502.html) to clear it, and [`M503`](/docs/gcode/M503.html) to report it.
+- [`M500`](/docs/gcode/M500.html) will save the bed leveling data to EEPROM. [`M501`](/docs/gcode/M501.html) will load it. [`M502`](/docs/gcode/M502.html) will erase it.
+And [`M503`](/docs/gcode/M503.html) will report it.
 - `M420 S<bool>` can be used to enable/disable bed leveling.
 For example, [`M420 S1`](/docs/gcode/M420.html) must be used after `M501` to enable the loaded mesh or matrix, and to re-enable leveling after `G28`, which disables leveling compensation.
 - A "Level Bed" menu item can be added to the LCD with the `LCD_BED_LEVELING` option.